Vol. I, No. 1 · San Francisco

 Open the envelope.

-Fetches one message in full: headers, recipients, mailbox membership, attachments, and a clean plain-text body Poke can actually read.
+Fetches one message in full: headers, recipients, mailbox membership, attachments, and a clean plain-text body the assistant can actually read.

 Soon notify_on_arrival